FabianGosebrink/offering-solutions-html/homepage/content/blog/2015-03-17-how-to-modularize-your-angular-application.md

   ['/blog/articles/2015/03/17/how-to-modularize-your-angular-application/']
 ---

-In this blogpost I want to show you a way on how to modularize your angular application in a way I did it so far.
+In this blog post I want to show you a way on how to modularize your angular application in a way I did it so far.
 Enjoy reading :)

 Due to the fact that angular.js gets more and more important you are forced to think about a nice architecture to develop easy.
 Especially if you develop in mulitple teams.